-Online Distance Learning will be administered at the Fashion Valley Campus (main campus).
+Online Distance Learning will be administered at the San Diego Campus (main campus).

-International students with F-1 Visas may only enroll in online courses if they are simultaneously taking the required minimum residential courses in SSU's ABA and BBA program, (2 courses minimum), MBA program (1 course minimum), MSIT program (1 course minimum), Undergraduate-level Certificates (2 courses minimum), and Graduate-level Certificates (1 course minimum).
+International students with F-1 Visas may only enroll in online courses if they are simultaneously taking the required minimum residential courses in SSU's ABA and BBA program, (2 courses minimum), MBA program (1 course minimum), MSIT program (1 course minimum), Undergraduate-Level Certificate (2 courses minimum), and Graduate-level Certificates (1 course minimum).

-International students residing outside the USA can enroll in all programs while completing it 100% online only.
+International students residing outside the USA can enroll in all programs while completing them 100% online only.